jdudarewicz/Misc_Java_Programs/Notepad/README.txt

 Working on a simple notepad in Java

 TODO:
--Proper save dialogue
--Open dialogue opens from notepad location
+-(Critical) fix text moving to newline when adding to the end of a line -Font support
+-Font weight
--Font support
+-Font size
 -More toolbar options
--(Maybe) Shortcut implementation
 -Better encapsulation
 -Better program aesthetics
+-(Maybe) Shortcut implementation